 The Truncate table action deletes all the records from the specified collection in one go, instead of deleting all the records one by one from the collection.
 Once the table records are deleted, they cannot be retrieved:

 Figure 18: The Truncate table action

-Upon execution, the Output block shows that all the records of a table are deleted by depicting the success message as true:
+Upon execution, the Output block shows that all the records of a table are deleted by depicting the

 Figure 19: Table records deleted